Commission on Earthquake Source Mechanics

 In symposia in IASPEI meeting, we invite contributions on data analysis and interpretation of earthquake parameters and source processes, on improvement and validation of routine analysis techniques, on theoretical and numerical modeling of dynamic ruptures and earthquake sequences, and observational and experimental studies on the physics of earthquakes.
 Studies of recent significant earthquakes are always important.
 We welcome contributions on various study regions in different tectonic environment from diverse countries, and also encourage the presentations by young researchers.

-Sub-commission Seismo-geodesy Chairs: Jean-Mathieu Nocquet (France, IAG), Takuya Nishimura (Japan, IASPEI)
+Sub-commission Seismo-geodesy Chairs: Jean-Mathieu Nocquet (France, IAG), Masayuki Kano (Japan, IASPEI)

 Recent advances in seismological and geodetic instruments enable us to capture a wide range of ground motion in both space and frequency domain.
 These observations stimulate new investigations to clarify source mechanisms for fast and slow earthquakes on a time scale from dynamic rupture to earthquake cycles.
 The joint IAG-IASPEI subcommittee on Seismo-geodesy aims to facilitate the cooperation between the geodetic and the seismological communities to improve our current understanding of the different seismic and aseismic processes.